 Expanded into a novel from some shorter pieces featuring Morgan from 1934 and 1936, the book as a result does have a somewhat episodic feel.
 It also uses multiple narrators, which tends to also make it feel somewhat fragmented.
-The book is subdivided into three seasons – Spring, Autumn and Winter – and traces the experiences of Harry Morgan during the Depression as the travels on his fishing boat between the Florida Keys and Cuba to make a living.
+The book is subdivided into three seasons – Spring, Autumn and Winter – and traces the experiences of Harry Morgan during the Depression as he travels on his fishing boat between the Florida Keys and Cuba to make a living.
 Cheated out of his earnings, he gets mixed up in various smuggling rackets to make ends meet, with predictably dark and dire results.

 To help the working man he robs a bank and kills a fellow works with him then kills that poor damned Albert that never did any harm.
 That’s a working man he kills.
 He never thinks of that.

 The book uses racist language (the n word and many references to “yellow stuff”) that really grates and makes it feel dated more than merely set in past.
 In addition, given the way it was composed, it does sometimes lack a uniform feel, not always holding up very well as a novel in terms of development as it does seem to stop and start a few times too often.
-Having said that, the experimental use of multiple narrators (Harry narrates the opening himself, then we shift to the third person, and concludes with the point of view of Mary, Harry’s wife with other switches and narrators in between) is handled quite well and we do get a fascinating view of hard from multiple perspective, not all of them flattering.
+Having said that, the experimental use of multiple narrators (Harry narrates the opening himself, then we shift to the third person, and concludes with the point of view of Mary, Harry’s wife with other switches and narrators in between) is handled quite well and we do get a fascinating view of Harry from multiple perspective, not all of them flattering.
 But throughout it all, Harry remains a compelling character, and the depiction of the grim life during the depression well done without toppling into heavy-handed social commentary.
 In addition there is some surprisingly terse and well-handled action scenes and a grim finale as experienced from the perspective of Harry’s wife that certainly pulls at the heart-strings very effectively.